SaxDev/MafiaBot/README.md

 # MafiaBot
-Mafia is a Discord bot game that is inspired by the Mafia and Town game.
+Mafia is a Discord bot game that is inspired by the party game "Mafia" game.